A brief look at how Quatre and Trowa are doing a month after the end of the curse.

 “Being on top.
 Penetrating.
 Fucking me.”

-There was no way he could have missed the abrupt stiffening of Trowa’s entire frame in response to the question, but what he caught less easily (though he was still in time to see it) was the look of near-panic that briefly crossed Trowa’s previously complacent face.
+In no way could he have missed the abrupt stiffening of Trowa’s entire frame in response to the question, but what he caught less easily (though still in time to see it) was the look of near-panic that briefly crossed Trowa’s previously complacent face.
 However, all Trowa said, in an admirable imitation of calm, was, “I’m afraid I wouldn’t be any good at it.”

 ‘Afraid,’ Quatre thought, was the key word.
-Trowa was afraid of hurting him, afraid of doing something wrong that might push Quatre away, afraid of not being spectacularly good at something for once and losing something he cared about as a result.
+Trowa feared hurting him, feared doing something wrong that might push Quatre away, feared not being spectacularly good at something for once and losing something he cared about as a result.

-“And I’m sure you’ll do just fine,” Quatre replied, in a tone he hoped was reassuring despite its lightness.
+“And I’m sure you’ll do just fine,” Quatre replied, in a tone he hoped would reassure despite its lightness.

 “I wouldn’t have any idea how.”